-Funding for these programs for 2016-17 has been distributed.
-There will be no more funds available until the 2017-2018 year.
+Funding for these programs for 2017-2018 is currently not available.
 For further information, please contact Tonya Wirchenko at firstname.lastname@example.org or by telephone at 306-966-2154.

 Community Engaged Scholarship Research Seed Funding